jeanreye4/tic-tac-toe/readme.md

 - A hosted copy of your game, built by you, hosted on Github Pages
 - Your HTML/CSS should pass the [HTML5 Validator](https://html5.validator.nu)
   and [CSS Validator](https://jigsaw.w3.org/css-validator/)
-- A git repository hosted on Github with frequent commits dating back to the very beginning of the project
+- A git repository hosted on GitHub with frequent commits dating back to the very beginning of the project
-- A link to your hosted project in the URL section of your Github repo
+- A link to your hosted project in the URL section of your GitHub repo
-- A `readme.md` file, including
+- A `README.md` file, including
   - Explanations of the technologies used, the approach taken, installation instructions, unsolved problems, etc.
   - [Follow this mini-lesson on writing documentation](https://git.generalassemb.ly/dc-wdi-fundamentals/markdown-and-documentation)